By Kim van Kets

 - Dallas…you are enough of a legend for me to forgive you the river-beds.
 Thanks for all the hours of missioning that made this happen.
-I suppose we will have to give Jane back to you now, but thanks for the loan.
+Could you just please remember to bring your wife along next time?

 - Thanks Gen, (the apparent calm at the centre of the storm) Simon (I want to be your groupie!)
 Hermien (an absolute force of nature – maybe a Kalahari thunderstorm?)
 Simone’ (the pocket sized dynamo), Dangerous Dave (exactly like the big bad wolf in my childhood Red Riding Hood).
 You are all astounding and somehow create a magic alchemy despite being polar opposites.

-- Doc Grant and all the medics from Namaqua Paramedic Services.
+- All the medics from Namaqua Paramedic Services.
 Yho!
 I have a story about each of you but suffice it to say that you made each of us feel like the epicenter of the universe every time we saw you.
-How?
-How?

-- Fiona, Chris (my special super man!) and Jess.
+- Fiona, Chris (my special super man!), Jess and Nicole .
+You basically cobbled us back together again every day.
 My legs feel better than they did before the race started.
 You are the best!
-(I mean second best, after Gazebo 3 of course).

-- The main manne in the Camp, Tannie Brendes, Louis and Clinton.
+- The main manne in the Camp, Tannie Brendes, Louis and Boys (Baby Rambo 1 and 2).
 Words fail me.
 How am I supposed to live without you?
-And those camo hot pants on day 4.
+And those animal skin hats.
 OMG!

-- Aquelle and Namaqua: The water and the wine.
+- Aquelle and OWK Wine Producers: The water and the wine.
 Thank you so much.

-- Saab Grintek Defence Partners, the guys who kept it all together from a coms, visibility and tracking point of view.
+- SAAB Grintek Defence Partners, the guys who kept it all together from a comms, visibility and tracking point of view.
 We are awed by you.